-Currently, the Azure NetApp Files backup feature supports backing up the daily, weekly, and monthly local snapshots created by the associated snapshot policy to the Azure storage.
+The Azure NetApp Files backup feature supports backing up the daily, weekly, and monthly local snapshots to the Azure storage.
 Hourly backups aren't currently supported.

 Azure NetApp Files backup uses the Zone-Redundant storage (ZRS) account that replicates the data synchronously across three Azure availability zones in the region, except for the regions listed where only Locally Redundant Storage (LRS) storage is supported:

 LRS can recover from server-rack and drive failures.
 However, if a disaster such as a fire or flooding occurs within the data center, all replicas of a storage account using LRS might be lost or unrecoverable.